 Who are Sunderland AFC?
 Or, who is Sunderland AFC?
-Well it’s obvious isn’t it?
+Well it is obvious, isn’t it?
 They are by far the greatest team the world has ever seen.
 Sunderland AFC are one of the biggest footballing clubs in the World.
 Yes that’s right, the World.
 How?
 Why?
-Simple, the supporters alone are phenomenal people who follow their club with unrivaled passion and desire.
+Simple, the supporters alone are phenomenal people who follow their club with unrivalled passion and desire.
 Through thick and thin they/we will support them ever more.
 In other words, “Sunderland ’til I die”.

 The impressive gates at

 On a more serious note, Sunderland AFC , the 13th member of the football league/association has enjoyed many successful seasons throughout its history.
 Most however came prior to the Second World War, where League Championships were commonplace.
 Since the end of the last War Sunderland AFC has bounced up and down between the top two divisions However in 1973 one of the clubs greatest triumphs was achieved when they lifted the FA Cup as a struggling second division side over a very mighty first division Leeds United.

 The Sunderland Stadium of Light main entrance

 The club then went from bad to worse with relegation into the old third division for the first time in the clubs history in 1987 being the lowest point.
 Since then the club has bounced back but once again found themselves up and down between the old division one and two (or the premiership and division one).

 Fans enjoying a pre-match pint

 outside the Colliery Tavern Pub